jamesware/alleleFrequencyApp/appTextContent/tab2.md

 ###Notes

-For a given *maximum credible population AF*, this calculator determinues the maximum permissible allele count in a specific reference population (such as ExAC), based on the size of the population and at a user-specified confidence level.
+For a given *maximum credible population AF*, this calculator determinues the maximum tolerated allele count in a specific reference population (such as ExAC), based on the size of the population and at a user-specified confidence level.

 **Maximum population AF** - this can be calculated from the genetic architecture on the `calculate AF` tab, or input directly here (intended to save time for returning users).